-My questioning of the meaning of life is so childish and homespun that I should not really be committing these random thoughts to anyone’s sight.
+My questioning of the meaning of life is so homespun that I should not really be committing these random thoughts to anyone’s sight.
 Ah well – I might get some help so it may be worth it.
 In my time, mainly in the brightness of youth, I read amazing philosophers; Sartre, Simone Weil, Bede Griffiths, Theilard de Chardin … I worshipped at the light of their beautiful intellects.
 But now shadows quickly appear in my brain like veils separating me from the original epiphany or clarity I achieved for a second, when first I was illuminated … so I am left with this nagging humble simple questioning which I am sure is clear to everybody else which is ‘why am I – why are you – so lucky?’
 This line of thought always tangles round me whenever I am in countries which have incredible wealth for the few and desperate poverty for the many – and you cannot ignore it.
 How is it that you and I have such an extraordinary powerful, sensory beautiful life when so many others, in so many countries are physically, spiritually, creatively, emotionally and intellectually deeply suffering.
 Their lives stretch endlessly ahead with no ‘let up’ from the relentlessness of fear, injustice, torture, loss … why are ours full of joy, kindnesses, beauty, love and meaning?
 Why are we then not motivated by our luckiness to all put our shoulders to the wheels of action, solidarity, giving, advocacy … why are we not searingly motivated to help others.
 Yes, of course we all do a bit, monthly debits to charities, texts to Amnesty – but in a way it’s worse than nothing – because it only takes the edge off our guilt and allows us to co-exist with the status quo.
 Yes, of course we do the best we can in our own every day life – living a life of kindness (except for time off to moan) … but the kindness does not hook up with other people’s kindness and create a groundswell that spills into reform or mellowing hearts.
 Whenever I visit any church, and I love them all, I am always amazed the stone pillars are still standing.
 Why are they not melted by the intensity of people’s love and hopes for themselves and others.
 Why can we not melt others hearts by a tsunami of kindness.
 Or action.
 If anyone can draw my attention to any poet or philosopher who can help me think more intelligently about why some, like me and you are so lucky and others are deeply tragically suffering, then please tell me.

 And, of course, the more superficial question of old age!